tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/02_AlphaFold2_Accuracy_Assessment.md

 - Running this will generate two images in your current directory:

     - `mut2cwf_coverage_LDDT.png` - plots of your msa coverage and pLDDT scores per residue per model
-    - `mut2cwf_PAE.png` - plots of your predicted alignment error for each of your models
+    - `mut2cwf_PAE.png` - plots of your predicted alignment error

 - The following is are the pLDDT and PAE scores for the Cas12a-CWF mutant: